 Judicial processes, including code of conduct, academic honesty statement and grievance procedures are stated in the ACC Student Handbook.
 The Handbook is available in the Student Affairs Office, Room M2820 or at www.arapahoe.edu/departments-and-programs/schedules/catalogs.
 For answers to specific questions, contact the Director of Student Affairs and Support Services.

-The Student Success Center is a free, drop-in tutorial service staffed by math instructors and advanced students who have excelled in their classes.
+The Student Success Center is a free, drop-in tutorial service staffed by advanced students who have excelled in their classes.
 Students can work individually with tutors and also attend small group sessions that focus on specific courses.
 From time management to test taking, tutors offer valuable tips on what it takes to be successful.
 For more information, go to Room M2720 or call 303.797.5669.

 The Weber Center for Learning Resources at ACC houses the college library and learning commons.
 The library contains over 30,000 print books and over one hundred print periodicals in addition to over 150,000 ebooks and thousands of academic journals in digital form.
 The learning commons provides computers, free wireless internet access, individual and group study spaces, a writing center and a flex lab for faculty to student tutoring.
 The library and learning commons are staffed with professional librarians and research professionals to help with student, faculty, staff and community needs.
 The Weber Center for Learning Resources is open weekdays and Saturdays.